fossasia/pslab-hardware/README.md

-# pslab-hardware
+# PSLab Hardware

+Hardware development and schematics repository for the [Pocket Science Lab (PSlab)](https://pslab.io) open-hardware platform.

 [![Build Status](https://travis-ci.org/fossasia/pslab-hardware.svg?branch=master)](https://travis-ci.org/fossasia/pslab-hardware)
 [![Gitter](https://badges.gitter.im/fossasia/pslab.svg)](https://gitter.im/fossasia/pslab?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Mailing List](https://img.shields.io/badge/Mailing%20List-FOSSASIA-blue.svg)](https://groups.google.com/forum/#!forum/pslab-fossasia)
 [![Twitter Follow](https://img.shields.io/twitter/follow/pslabio.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/pslabio)

-This repository contains the [PSLab](https://pslab.io) hardware design files.
-PSLab is a tiny pocket science lab that provides an array of test and measurement instruments for doing science and engineering experiments.
-It can function like an oscilloscope, waveform generator, frequency counter, programmable voltage and current source and also as a data logger.
-The first version of hardware (v1) was developed by [Jithin B P](https://github.com/jithinbp).
+The goal of PSLab is to create an Open Source hardware device (open on all layers) and software applications that can be used for experiments by teachers, students and scientists.
+Our tiny pocket lab provides an array of instruments for doing science and engineering experiments.
+It provides functions of numerous measurement tools including an oscilloscope, a waveform generator, a frequency counter, a programmable voltage, current source and even a component to control robots with up to four servos.
+Our website is at: https://pslab.io The first version of hardware (v1) was developed by [Jithin B P](https://github.com/jithinbp).
 Later versions were developed by [Padmal](https://github.com/CloudyPadmal).

 ## Communication